cmuparlay/PAM/README.md

 ### Inverted index searching
 In directory index/.
 More details about the algorithm and results can be found in our paper [2].
 Our code builds an inverted index of a dataset of wikipedia documents.

-### Version maintenance for single-writer transactional memories
+### Version maintenance for transactional memories
-In directly concurrency/.
+To be updated.
 More details about the algorithm and results can be found in our paper [4].
-We implemented both a simple lock-free algorithm and a more involved wait-free algorithm.

 ### An HTAP database system
-To be updated
+To be updated.

 ## Reference
 [1] Yihan Sun, Daniel Ferizovic, and Guy E. Blelloch.
 Parallel Ordered Sets Using Just Join.
 SPAA 2016.

 [2] Yihan Sun, Daniel Ferizovic, and Guy E. Blelloch.
 PAM: Parallel Augmented Maps.
 PPoPP 2018.

 [3] Yihan Sun and Guy Blelloch.
 Parallel Range, Segment and Rectangle Queries with Augmented Maps.
-ArXiv:1803.08621.
+ALENEX 2019 (also, ArXiv:1803.08621).

 [4] Naama Ben-David, Guy E. Blelloch, Yihan Sun and Yuanhao Wei.
-Efficient Single Writer Concurrency.
-ArXiv:1803.08617.
+Multiversion Concurrency with Bounded Delay and Precise Garbage Collection.
+SPAA 2019 (also, ArXiv:1803.08617).

 [5] TPC benchmarks. http://www.tpc.org/